-Unlike the Odyssey G7 models, the Samsung C49G95T doesn’t support Motion Blur Reduction which could further decrease ghosting at a cost of picture brightness and variable refresh rate, but it’s not necessary either.
+Unlike the Odyssey G7 models, the Samsung C49G95T doesn’t support Motion Blur Reduction, which could further decrease ghosting at the cost of picture brightness and variable refresh rate, but it’s not necessary either.

 Both AMD FreeSync Premium Pro and NVIDIA G-SYNC Compatible certifications are present while the VRR range amounts to 60-240Hz.
 As long as your FPS rate is within this range, VRR will remove tearing and stuttering.